tpatrascu/prometheus_openshift_cadvisor_proxy/README.md

-# prometheus_openshift_multitenant
+# prometheus_openshift_cadvisor_proxy
-use oauth-proxy to expose pod metrics only for projects that the user has access to
+use oauth-proxy to expose cadvisor pod metrics only for projects that the user has access to